alexnj/iOSYelp/README.md

 # iosYelp
-Time spent on this exercise is about 10 minutes.
+Time spent on this exercise is about 14 hours.

 ## User stories